ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_opencv_camera/create-project.md

 layout: "learningpathall"
 ---
 ## Before you begin
-You will need a development computer with [Android Studio](https://developer.android.com/studio) installed (we have used Android Studio Jellyfish | 2023.3.1 Patch 1).
+You will need a development computer with [Android Studio](https://developer.android.com/studio) installed (this examples uses Android Studio Jellyfish | 2023.3.1 Patch 1).

 ## Create a project
 Follow these steps to create a project and add OpenCV: